FalasFry/warframe-tracker/README.md

 - Search For Weapons & Frames
 - Add things to wishlist
 - Check off what parts of a wishlisted item you own
+- See the current relics
+- See the current curcuit rotations

 ## ToDo